Open Source API Firewall¶

-Wallarm API Firewall is an open-source light-weighted proxy designed to protect REST API endpoints in cloud-native environments by hardening based on a strict OpenAPI/Swagger schema validation.
-Wallarm API Firewall relies on a positive security model allowing calls that match a predefined API specification for requests and responses, while rejecting everything else.
+API Firewall is a high-performance proxy with API request and response validation based on OpenAPI/Swagger schema.
+It is designed to protect REST API endpoints in cloud-native environments.
+API Firewall provides API hardening with the use of a positive security model allowing calls that match a predefined API specification for requests and responses, while rejecting everything else.

 The key features of API Firewall are:

-Protect REST API endpoints by blocking requests and responses that do not match the OAS/Swagger schema
+Secure REST API endpoints by blocking malicious requests

 Discover Shadow API endpoints